SystemsApproach/private5g/arch.rst

 communicates with a nearby base station over a temporary (unauthenticated) radio link (Step 1).
-The base station forwards the request to the Core-CP over the existing tunnel, and the Core-CP initiates an authentication protocol with the UE (Step 2).
+The base station forwards the request to the Core-CP over the existing tunnel, and the Core-CP (assuming it recognizes the IMSI) initiates an authentication protocol with the UE (Step 2).
 3GPP identifies a set of options for authentication and encryption, where the actual protocols used are an implementation choice.
 For example, *Advanced Encryption Standard* (AES) is one of the options for encryption.
 Note that this authentication exchange is initially in the clear since the base station to UE link is not yet secure.

 Once the UE and Core-CP are satisfied with each other's identity, the Core-CP informs the other components of the parameters they will need